 Talk With Your Customers

 Posting is not the same as engaging.
 The most important thing to remember is that social media is a two-way conversation.
-Long gone are the days of traditional advertising where you can talk to your customers.
+Long gone are the days of traditional advertising where you can talk to your potential clients.
 Now you have to be able to talk with them and involve them.

 One of the worst things you can do in social media is to start a profile and not keep it up.
-Before you enter into a social media space, make sure that you have the time and resources to continue to post, follow, connect, and engage regularly (every day in many cases) so that you can reach your audience and become a source of information for them — which brings us to our last tip.
+Before you enter into a social media space, make sure that you have the time and resources to continue to post, follow, connect, and engage regularly (every day in many cases) so that you can reach your potential clients and become a source of information for them — which brings us to our last tip on getting started.

-Social media is not the place to bombard customers with advertising and “all about me content.”
-Businesses that have the most success using social media as a marketing platform do so by becoming the place to go for advice, information, and industry perspective, not being a walking advertisement.
+Social media accounts are not the place to bombard customers with advertising and “all about me content.”
+Businesses that have the most success using social media marketing do so by becoming the place to go for advice, information, and industry perspective, not being a walking advertisement.

-Social media marketing might feel like a slow push, but with consistency and habitual efforts, you will see the return.
+Social media marketing efforts might feel like a slow push, but with consistency and habitual repetition, you will see the return.
 Follow these steps from Instagram influencer Tiffany Yang on how to grow your industry reach:

 Polish Your LinkedIn or Facebook Page